Admissions privacy notice

 - confirmation of Education Health and Care Plan status from KCC’s SEN Department

-- the result of any school’s own Grammar test that your child has taken part in
+- result of any grammar school’s own selection test that your child has taken.

 How we use your personal information

 We use your personal information to:

 - allocate your child a school place for the following school year through the co-ordinated admissions process.
 School offers are identified using a semi-automatic decision making process.
 After schools have manually prioritised applications into their own oversubscription criteria order, KCC’s admissions system works out the highest ranked school preference that each child can be offered

 - identify schools that you may have approached for a school place during the school year through the in year admissions process and record which schools have made you an offer